LatticeQCD/SIMULATeQCD/docs_src/01_gettingStarted/gettingStarted.md

     sudo pacman -S git-lfs
     ```
     and activate it by calling `git lfs install`
 2. `cmake` (Some versions have the "--phtread" compiler bug.
-Versions that definetely work are [3.14.6](https://gitlab.kitware.com/cmake/cmake/tree/v3.14.6) or 3.19.2.
+Versions that definitely work are [3.14.6](https://gitlab.kitware.com/cmake/cmake/tree/v3.14.6) or 3.19.2.)
 3. `C++` compiler with `C++17` support  (e.g. `g++-9`).
 4. `MPI` (e.g. `openmpi-4.0.4`).
 5. `CUDA Toolkit` version 11.0 (NOT 11.1 or 11.2).